microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind.md

   ```

 * Create the kind cluster.
 We are using a configuration file called `kind_cluster.yaml` to specify our cluster configuration.
 This will create a 3 node cluster, with 1 master node and 2 worker nodes.

-  By default, kind will store the kubeconfig file used to connect to your cluster in the ~/.kube directory.
+**Note**: By default, kind will store the kubeconfig file used to connect to your cluster in the ~/.kube directory.
 If you want to use a custom directory to store the kubeconfig file, use the `--kube-config` flag.
+If you did chose a specific location for the cluster's *kubeconfig* file make sure you are exporting its location as an environment variable using the `export KUBECONFIG=kubeconfig location` or in Windows, add this location to your PATH.

     kind create cluster --config kind_cluster.yaml --name arc-cluster
     ```